Volunteer Through Center for Community Service and Justice

 Volunteer in Hospitals and Community Health Centers

 Baltimore is the home of over 20 major hospitals, numerous dental and health clinics, and a wide range of community health centers.
-Loyola students are currently volunteering, interning, and doing research in more than half of the area’s hospitals, including these:
+Loyola students are currently volunteering, interning, and doing research in more than half of the area’s hospitals, including those listed below with links to each hospital's volunteer page:

 Think of health in creative ways as you identify volunteer options that acquaint you with social factors that influence health.
 For instance, soccer for refugee youth, after school science tutoring, physical activity for inner city youth, and college career mentoring are excellent ways to promote everyday wellness and encounter people from all walks of life.
 One good place to start is to search the opportunities offered through Loyola’s Center for Community Service and Justice.